ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/06_install_iotedge_runtime_gpu.md

 If you are using a virtual machine, you can use the SSH connection string to create a terminal session over the VM.
 Alternatively, with your own preference of connection type, open a terminal window session on the IoT Edge device.
 The commands in the steps below should be executed on the IoT Edge device through the terminal session.

 ## 6.1.
 Install NVidia Cuda Drivers for your nGPU (Tesla K80 in this case)
-First, follow [this tutorial](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup) to install NVidia GPU drivers on N-series VMs running Linux.

-Next, run the code snippets below in your terminal.
-Note that execution of the cell below  may take a few minutes.

-To be able to run below commands, you need to install the `curl` command line tool in case it is not already installed.
-To install `curl`, please use the following command:
+First, install the `curl` command line tool on your Iot Edge device's terminal.

 ```shell
 sudo apt-get -y install curl
 ```

+Next, install the drivers for your nGPU.
+Note that the installation may take a few minutes.
+You can learn more about installing [NVidia drivers](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup) for your nGPU here.

 ```shell
 # Install driver